andreas-karlsson-shof/ThesisReplication/README.md

 ![Alt text](image/replication_setup_python.PNG)

+After the user changes the project directory path to the correct local path, run the code from top to bottom to replicate the results.
+All paper outputs will be stored in the "Output/Results" folder locally.
+Therefore, full replicability also requires write permissions from local.

 The code has [**insert number of sections in python code here**] sections of code in total, each performing different tasks.